databendcloud/databend-icons/README.md

 ```

 # May be you need css Or you can define your own style
-Tips: This css is just an example, You're free to play
+Tips: This css is just an example, Feel free to change it yourself
 ```css
   .icon.default{
      fill: transparent;